ArthurPV/lily-lang/README.md

 fun add(x, y) = x+y;
 ```

-## Build project
+## Build the project

 To build this project, it is recommended to have at least Clang version 12 or GCC version 12.
 However the versions of Clang and GCC which do not support the C23 standard, it is obligatory to modify the version of C used in the CMake config.
-Fortunately to go faster it is possible to apply a patch to make CMake compatible with C11.
+Fortunately to go faster it is possible to apply a patch to make CMake compatible with C11 standard.

 ```bash
 ./scripts/patch_cmake.sh